ShoYamanishi/AppleNumericalComputing/05_radix_sort/README.md

 # 3. Purpose
-The purpose is to implement one of the best GPGPU radix sort algorithms [HKS 09] on Metal, and measure the performance against the popular implementations on CPU.
+The purpose is to implement one of the best GPGPU radix sort algorithms [HKS 09] on Metal, and measure the performance against the Bitonic sort and the popular implementations on CPU.
 Since [HKS 09] is designed for CUDA, some modification had to be made to adapt to Metal.

 Another purpose is to study the effect of non-coalesced writes to the device memory.
 The algorithm writes frequently to the output device memory,